cloudmesh-community/hid-sp18-705/project-report/report.md

 creation of assets and the direct storage of metadata objects on its blockchain [@bigchaindbcontributors-18-key].

-Project Scope
+Scope
 =============

-﻿The current project presents findings from an initial exploration of BigchainDB as a blockchain database solution for a shared library catalog.
+Findings are presented from an initial exploration of BigchainDB as a blockchain database solution for a shared library catalog.
 It provides an overview of the BigchainDB architecture and data model and probes some of BigchainDB's features and functionality.
 It includes a preliminary analysis of library metadata standards and requirements and examines whether they can be accommodated using BigchainDB.

 BigchainDB
 ==========